beacrea/beacrea.github.com/index.md

 {% include JB/setup %}

 ## This is a test of the Jekyll Broadcasting Service
 This here is a test to see if this can actually work.
 Did it?
-Obviously.

 ## Update Author Attributes